natewatson999/httpx/README.md

 workingServer.setTimeout(time, callback);
 ```

 Calling this function changes this.timeout to time, sets the timeouts of the internal servers to time, and calls the callback function.
+The default is 0.

 ## Specific Requests